owenscott/codeformbas/_lessons/week4/3-running-code.md

 ![Console Log Example](img/console.png "Console Log Example")

-Notice that the actual contents of the `<script>` tag, e.g. the JavaScript code, not shown in the browser.
+Notice that the actual contents of the `<script>` tag, e.g. the JavaScript code, is not shown in the browser.
+Only the result of the code is displayed - in this case the number `10` in the console.